jaishdev/CozyNest/README.md

 **Live Site:** [https://cozynest-jd6g.onrender.com](https://cozynest-jd6g.onrender.com)

 Hi!
-So **CozyNest** is a personal backend-focused project I built to practice CRUD operations, user authentication, and working with image uploads.
+So **CozyNest** is a personal **backend-focused** project I built to practice **CRUD operations, user authentication, and working with image uploads**.
 I named it **CozyNest** – the idea was to create a simple platform where users can post "listings" (kind of like properties or products) and interact with them.

 The goal here wasn't to make a polished product or a commercial-ready app.
 Instead, I focused on learning how backend systems work, especially around: